 New Jersey Family Law and Elder Law Resources

 Velazquez Law, LLC, provides the following links and resources for the benefit of people seeking information about family law and elder law matters in New Jersey.
 If you need further assistance with a family law matter such as a divorce, child custody dispute, child support order, domestic violence issue, or an elder law topic including wills, trusts, probate or guardianship, call Velazquez Law, LLC, at 973-873-4900.
-Call for a free consultation to let us know about your needs and find out how we can help.
+Call for a consultation to let us know about your needs and find out how we can help.

 Family Law Resources

 Child Support Guidelines Calculator – This calculator is for informational purposes only and is not an official determination of child support in your case.
 However, if you input both parents’ gross incomes correctly and know the percentage of parenting time each parent will have, this calculator can give you a quick, rough estimate of how much child support will be ordered in your proceeding.

 New Jersey Child Support – This DHS website offers a comprehensive look at child support issues for both custodial and non-custodial parents.
 Apply for support here or make payments online, and find answers to all your questions regarding child support orders, establishing paternity, terminating child support, and more.
 You can also call the New Jersey Child Support hotline at 877-NJKiDS-1 (877-655-4371).

 Office of Child Support Enforcement – This federal agency website can help you find a child support agency near you if you need to apply for support or discuss your case.